pchristensenB/box-salesforce-uielements-demo/README.md

 <img src="/images/14-standalone.png" width="75%" height="75%">

 The Box Content Uploader component can take a folder ID at design time and display an upload UI component for the given folder.
-This can be included anywhere in your site
+This can be included anywhere in your site.

 <img src="/images/15-uploader.png" width="75%" height="75%">